CMU-18739L-S15/18739L-s15-coursedocs/README.md

 was a true medical emergency.
 I die a little when I get asked for late days.

   * 1/12.
 First day of class.
-Everyone signs up for picoctf.
-Does problems for level 1-4.
+Everyone signs up for picoctf. .
   * 1/14. jburket presents picoCTF level 4: two problems.
   * 1/19.
 No class.
 Martin Luther King Day
   * 1/21.
 Wargame walkthroughs.